Tern

-Terns are seabirds in the family Laridae that have a worldwide distribution and are normally found near the sea, rivers, or wetlands.
-Terns are treated as a subgroup of the family Laridae which includes gulls and skimmers and consists of eleven genera.
+Terns are seabirds in the family Laridae, subfamily Sterninae, that have a worldwide distribution and are normally found near the sea, rivers, or wetlands.
+Terns are treated in eleven genera in a subgroup of the family Laridae, which also includes several genera of gulls and the skimmers (Rynchops).
 They are slender, lightly built birds with long, forked tails, narrow wings, long bills, and relatively short legs.
-Most species are pale grey above and white below, with a contrasting black cap to the head, but the marsh terns, the Inca tern, and some noddies have dark plumage for at least part of the year.
+Most species are pale grey above and white below with a contrasting black cap to the head, but the marsh terns, the black-bellied tern, the Inca tern, and some noddies have dark body plumage for at least part of the year.
 The sexes are identical in appearance, but young birds are readily distinguishable from adults.
 Terns have a non-breeding plumage, which usually involves a white forehead and much-reduced black cap.

 Terns are long-lived birds and are relatively free from natural predators and parasites; most species are declining in numbers due directly or indirectly to human activities, including habitat loss, pollution, disturbance, and predation by introduced mammals.
-The Chinese crested tern is in a critical situation and three other species are classed as endangered.
+The Chinese crested tern is critically endangered and three other species are classed as endangered.
 International agreements provide a measure of protection, but adults and eggs of some species are still used for food in the tropics.
-The eggs of two species are eaten in the West Indies because they are believed to have aphrodisiac properties.

 Description

 Terns range in size from the least tern, at 23 cm in length and weighing 30–45 g, to the Caspian tern at 48–56 cm, 500–700 g.
 They are longer-billed, lighter-bodied, and more streamlined than gulls, and their long tails and long narrow wings give them an elegance in flight.
 Male and female plumages are identical, although the male can be 2–5% larger than the female and often has a relatively larger bill.
 Sea terns have deeply forked tails, and at least a shallow "V" is shown by all other species.
-The noddies (genera Anous, Procelsterna and Gygis) have unusual notched-wedge shaped tails, the longest tail feathers being the middle-outer, rather than the central or outermost.
+The noddies (genus Anous) have unusual notched-wedge shaped tails, the longest tail feathers being the middle-outer, rather than the central or outermost.
 Although their legs are short, terns can run well.
 They rarely swim, despite having webbed feet, usually landing on water only to bathe.